darzu/castle/readme.md

 0. Reload the webpage with this readme.
 The line with your name in the list above should be crossed out!

 ###Coding Task 2: Getting familiar

+Now that you've run the server and done a little bit with git , let's take a peak into the server and see what the code looks like!

 0. Open 'server.js'
 0. Read through the comments.